elianaweinstein01/advertising-database-project/README.md

 ### UPDATE Queries
 ### 5) Close campaigns that already ended
 - Sets status = 'closed' where end_date < CURRENT_DATE.
-- Ensures campaigns don’t remain active beyond their intended run.
+- Ensures `campaigns` don’t remain active beyond their intended run.
 ### 6) Increase budget by +5% for active campaigns
-- Finds active campaigns and applies a 5% budget increase to their allocations.
+- Finds active `campaigns` and applies a 5% budget increase to their allocations.

 ### DELETE Queries
 ### 7) Remove performance metrics for one placement in a date range
-- Deletes all metrics for a given placement within a specific month.
+- Deletes all metrics for a given `placement` within a specific month.
 ### 8) Transaction rolled back.
-- Remove creative assets not tied to any placement
+- Remove creative assets not tied to any `placement`.
 - Helps prevent storage bloat from unused assets.

 ### ParamQueries.sql